WhatsApp: File sharing

-In November 2010, a slate of improvements for the iOS version of WhatsApp were released: including the ability to search for messages in your chat history, trimming long videos to a sendable size, the ability to cancel media messages as they upload or download, and previewing photos before sending them.
+In November 2010, a slate of improvements for the iOS version of WhatsApp were released, including the ability to search for messages in your chat history, trimming long videos to a sendable size, the ability to cancel media messages as they upload or download, and previewing photos before sending them.
 In March 2012, WhatsApp improved its location-sharing function, allowing users to share not only their location, but also the location of places, such as restaurants or hotels.

 In July 2017, WhatsApp added support for file uploads of all file types, with a limit of 100 MB.
 Previously between March 2016 and May 2017, only limited file types categorised as images (JPG, PNG, GIF), videos (MP4, AVI), and documents (CSV, DOC/DOCX, PDF, PPT/PPTX, RTF, TXT, XLS/XLSX), were allowed to be shared for file attachments.

 In July 2021, WhatsApp announced forthcoming support for sending uncompressed images and videos in 3 options: Auto, Best Quality and Data Saver.

-In May 2022, the file upload limit was raised from 100 MB to 2 GB, and maximum group size increased to 512 members.
+In May 2022, the file upload limit was raised from 100 MB to 2 GB, and the maximum group size increased to 512 members.

 Security and encryption

 On November 10, 2016, WhatsApp launched a beta version of two-factor authentication for Android users, which allowed them to use their email addresses for further protection.
 Also in November 2016, Facebook ceased collecting WhatsApp data for advertising in Europe.

 In October 2019, WhatsApp officially launched a new fingerprint app-locking feature for Android users.

 In July 2021, WhatsApp announced forthcoming support for end-to-end encryption for backups stored in Facebook's cloud.

 In August 2021, WhatsApp launched a feature that allows chat history to be transferred between mobile operating systems.
 This was implemented only on Samsung phones, with plans to expand to Android and iOS "soon".

 In October 2023 they also introduced passkey support, where a user can verify their login with on-device biometrics, rather than SMS.
 In November 2023, WhatsApp also began rolling out support for sending login codes to a linked email address, rather than via SMS.
 In a later update on November 30, WhatsApp added a Secret Code feature, which allows those who use locked chats to enter a unique password that hides those chats from view when unlocking the app.

+On 11 March 2026, WhatsApp launched parent-managed accounts for pre-teens, restricted to messaging and calling, due to safety concerns about the impact of social media and chat apps on children.
+These chats will remain private and protected with end-to-end encryption.